hamid-martinez/LARC/electrical/README.md

   |        DIR         |       22      |
   |        ENABLE      |       27      |

-- For the limit switch, there are two pins the normally open (NO) and normally closed (NC).
+- For the limit switch there are two pins, the normally open (NO) and normally closed (NC).
 The wire that connects to the arduino is in between the resistor and the limit switch pin:

   |   Limit switch     |  Arduino Pin  |
   | ------------------ | ------------- |